suika3-community/suika3/README.md

 To generate `assets.arc` from your game assets, please use the `suika3-pack` tool provided in this repository.
-This tool will create a obfuscated archive of your assets that can be efficiently loaded by the engine.
+This tool will create an obfuscated archive of your assets that can be efficiently loaded by the engine.
 (The obfuscation algorithm is a key rotating XOR, and it is not intended for strong security.
 It can help prevent casual tampering.
 The obfuscation key can be changed in "key.h".)